CullPen/website-file-downloader/README.md

 Contributions to this package are welcome.
 Please fork the repository and submit a pull request.

 ## License
-This project is licensed under the ISC License.
+This project is licensed under the GNU GPLv3 License.

 Support and Contact
 For support, bug reports, or feature requests, please open an issue on the GitHub repository: